doegemon/doegemon/README.md

 I'm Nicolas Doege.

-Looking for opportunities that take me out of my confort zone and develop myself personally and professionally.
+Looking for opportunities that take me out of my comfort zone and develop myself personally and professionally.

 Studying to become a Data Scientist.